JeanCarletta/HeatHack-Sessions/health-and-safety/ground-rules.md

 :align: center
 ```
 -->
  If you want to hear about a *really* hazardous occupation, talk to someone who repairs Victorian church organs.
 There's a reason why we have these rules.
 You should obey them even if you have a more modern building.
+You may need additional rules, depending on the state of the building and possibly also on who is in your group.
+You will decide the rules in the first session.